-The two main factors resolved, in terms of mass concentration, were the OOA factors with opposite diurnal trends, MO-OA and LO-OA.
+opposite diurnal trends, MO-OA and LO-OA.
 The concentration of MO-OA rose as the aerosol number-weighted geometric mode diameter rose, also indicative of increasing aerosol age/coagulation.
-The LO-OA factor resembled the SV-OOA factor reported by Docherty et al. (2008) measured during the Study of Organic Aerosols (SOAR) project at Riverside, CA, which was also found to decrease during the afternoon as temperature and photochemical processing increased.
-Figure 11 shows the normalized difference between HOA and LO-OA (Fig. 11a) and LO-OA and MO-OA (Fig. 11b).
-A relative reduction in the higher-mass hydrocarbon fragments and an increase in the oxidized organic fragments are observed between HOA and LO-OA.
-This difference spectrum is similar to that found by Sun et al. (2012) between spectra obtained just prior to and during peaks in traffic (when the spectra would be mostly comprised of HOA).
-The main difference between LO-OA and MO-OA was the level of oxidation; the m/z 44 and 28 (COO+ and CO+, respectively) increased in MO-OA while the rest of fragments decreased in relative concentration.
-The increase in MO-OA concentration occurred as both PTR-MS isoprene signal was increasing (also a temperature-related process) and as the 9-carbon aromatic: benzene ( $C_0H{12}^+$ : $C_0H{22}^+$ ) VOC ratio was at its minimum (related to photochemical age of air mass, Parrish et al., 2007).
-Thus, the increase MO-OA could be linked to photochemical aging of vehicular emissions during the day and also to increasing biogenic VOC emissions and their subsequent photochemical aging and condensation into aerosol form.
+The LO-OA factor resembled a semi-volatile oxidized organic aerosol factor reported by Docherty et al. (2008) measured during the Study of Organic Aerosols (SOAR) project in Riverside, CA, which was also found to decrease during the afternoon as temperature and photochemical processing increased.
+The chemical differences between these two spectra are shown in Fig. S10 and described in the Supplement.
+The increase in MO-OA concentration occurred both as the PTR-MS isoprene signal was increasing (also a temperature-related process) and as the 9-carbon aromatic : benzene $(C_9H{13}^+:C_6H_7^+)$ VOC ratio was at its minimum (related to photochemical age of air mass; Parrish et al., 2007).
+Thus, the increase MO-OA could be linked to photochemical aging of vehicular emissions during the day and/or increasing biogenic VOC emissions and their subsequent photochemical aging and condensation into aerosol form.